oleganza/OAPromise/README.md

         return nil;
     }];

-Here we try to load the data from disk, but if it fails, we go to the server.
+Here we try to load some data from disk, but if it fails, we go to the server.
 In this example we do not handle the error from `-loadFromServer` and let it fall through to the common error handler.

-### Providing progress updates
+## Providing progress updates

 Promises are also useful for providing current progress.
 The owner of the promise can update its progress property.